johnh865/AFR_Bylaws/Bylaws.md

 Members are expected to pay monthly dues of at least $5 per month.
 The cost of the membership may be changed once a year using the Voting Procedure for Proposals in Section 4.
 Dues may be waived due to financial hardship.
-Membership may be suspended upon failure to pay monthly dues.

 2.4 Removal of Members
 ----------------------------